 Starting too early

-Especially when a project is unique there are alot of people excited within an organisation however, there is a danger that before a project is ready with clearly defined requirements the project starts.
-Due to a lack of proper planning projects start and money is wasted on the wrong things and misunderstandings occur amongst the teams involved.
+Especially when a project is unique there are a lot of people excited within an organisation however, there is a danger that before a project is ready with clearly defined requirements the project goes into development.
+Due to a lack of proper planning and without projects going through the inception phase money is wasted on the wrong things and misunderstandings occur amongst the teams and the actual value created around the project has been lost.

 Initially when calculations are made for projects there are times that stakeholders can make major underestimates however, this can completely damage the chances of a project reaching the stage of completion.
 Even with a tolerance when inaccurate estmations are being made this kills the chances of the project reaching completion.
 It can be hard to make good estimations when there is new technology in the picture however, it is better to make over estimations than underestimations causing the whole project to fail.

-In this blog we have highlighted three reasons why alot of projects that had a promising future failed to deliver.
+In this blog we have highlighted three reasons why alot of projects that had a promising future failed to deliver any value and also pin pointed the importance of product owners working well with the development team.
 It is essential that all organisations are aware of these factors and play cautious when needed.